SamOnalaja/SMU_6306_CaseStudy_2/Analysis/Case_Study_2.md

 retired                          174
 NA                                42

-####Presented below is a table of the number count of the participants in the survey by Occupation.
+##### 7. Presented below is a table of the number count of the participants in the survey by Occupation.

 ```r